mjjstockman/ecomm/README.md

 The 'hamburger' icon was used on large screens (where the navigation bar will collapse and be represented as three horizontal lines.
 When touched/clicked, this displays the navigation in a dropdown menu).
 This is done due to the limited real estate space making the text hard to read when the screen is this size.

+When a user is not logged the right side of the navigation includes a Sign Up and Log in link.
+A logged in user is shown a "My Profile" and "Logout" link.

 <img src="docs/readme_images/features/nav/nav-hamburger.png"  alt="Nav at mobile size showing the hamburger icon">

 The logo is displayed on the left hand side and is a link to the home page.